“I can never do this job. I’m just not skillful enough.”

 What to Do if Positive Affirmations Don’t Work

 There is nothing wrong if positive affirmations for confidence won’t work as it is not an absolute method in making a task successful.
-For some people, positive affirmations strengthen, instead of weakening, negative self-perception.
+For some people, positive affirmations strengthen, instead of weakened negative self-perception.

 If positive affirmations don’t work, acknowledge the negative thought, as fighting only gives it more power and strength.
 Identifying the unpleasant thoughts needs mindfulness – the state of openness and focus – incorporated in a professional treatment called Acceptance and Commitment Therapy (ACT) that includes: